This course is open for applications

 Why study midwifery?

-Midwives are autonomous practitioners providing care and support to women and their families during pregnancy, birth and the early postnatal period.
+Midwives are autonomous practitioners providing care and support to service-users and their families during pregnancy, birth and the early postnatal period.

-Working as part of a multidisciplinary professional team, midwives practise in birth units, communities and hospitals, supporting women to have a positive experience of childbirth.
+Working as part of a multidisciplinary professional team, midwives practise in birth units, communities and hospitals, supporting service-users to have a positive experience of childbirth.

 This dynamic, demanding and privileged role carries great responsibility but is incredibly rewarding.